Hugo (game show): Argentina

-Argentina's A Jugar Con Hugo, hosted on Magic Kids by the popular presenter Gabriela "Gaby" Royfe, ran for seven seasons (343 episodes), winning a Martín Fierro Award for "Best Kids Show" in 2003.
+Argentina's A Jugar Con Hugo, hosted on Magic Kids by presenter Gabriela "Gaby" Royfe, ran for seven seasons (343 episodes), winning a Martín Fierro Award for "Best Kids Show" in 2003.
 The program was produced by Promofilm, and its cast included Carlos Burgos (classic scenario), César Ledesma (1999 - April 2002) and Cristian Bello (until the end of the program) as Hugo, and Roxana Pulido as both Hugolina and Scylla.
 A paper magazine was also published for the show.
 In 2016, Gaby Royfe returned to host the program again, this time using the Internet and a mobile app instead of the original television and landline telephone.
 This 30th anniversary event was attended in-person by an audience of 1,600 and was watched by half million people on TV.
 She would later host Hugo show reenactments at other events.
 The Hugo format was also replicated in Magic Kids' own game show Kito Pizzas during the early 2000s.